algolia/json-stream-analyzer/README.md

 #### `asList`

-Once you have a model, it is generally easier to process it if it is the form of a list of JSON paths, with some statistics associated with each path.
+Once you have a model, it is generally easier to process it if it is in the form of a list of JSON paths, with some statistics associated with each path.
 This conversion removes "dumb paths" that have a simple type, and focuses on `ArrayType`, `ObjectType` and `UnionType`.

 To convert a model into a list of PathStatistics, just call `model.asList()`.